 - An electrician injured by an arc flash on an offshore oil platform, securing a multi-million dollar jury verdict.

-- An elderly couple in an action against trusted employees who secreted of millions of dollars from their longstanding business, obtaining a favorable settlement and the dismissal of various cross-actions brought by adverse parties.
+- An elderly couple in an action against trusted employees who secreted millions of dollars from their longstanding business, obtaining a favorable settlement and the dismissal of various cross-actions brought by adverse parties.
 This included successfully bringing an Anti-SLAPP motion and motion for attorneys’ fees.

 - Several witnesses in nationwide parallel SEC and criminal investigations involving a public company.